human-conditions/yodrew.github.io-original/_posts/2022-08-17-individualism.md

 An individualist politics is not enough to secure freedom.
 An individualist form of government is necessary to apply the politics.
 An individualist party is necessary to institute such a government.

-Individualism has relied on the centralized state and traditional parties.
-But they are inherently collectivist.
-The centralized state involve delegation of power, representation, voting, secret societies, and arcane rules and laws.
-Traditional parties are intellectually impure.
+Individualistic movements have relied on the centralized state and traditional parties.
+But these are inherently collectivist.
+The centralized state involves delegation of power, representation, voting, secret societies, and arcane rules and laws.
+Traditional parties compromise principle.
 Their centralization and hierarchy mirror the states they are oriented toward.
-Together, centralized state and parties chew up the individualist vision and spit it out as collectivist tyranny.
+Together, centralized states and parties chew up the individualist vision and spit it out as collectivist tyranny.

 _Structure determines function_.
 "The medium is the message" (McCluhan).
 "We shape our buildings, and afterwards our buildings shape us" (Churchill).
 The means are the end.